Accessibility

 We aim to audit our website every six months, via our third-party website agency, and resolve any conflicts that may arise from that.

-- Animations will now include a pause button.
+• Animations and sliders include a pause button.

-- Text can be resized across the site to a minimum of 200%.
+• Text and images that include text can be resized across the site to a minimum of 200%.

-- We have ensured the link name highlighted in our report has discernible text and will implement where needed across the site.
+• The link name highlighted in our report has discernible text and will be implemented where needed across the site.

-- We will add alternative text to new PDF documents that are published on the site.
+• We are adding alternative text to new PDF documents that are published on the site.

 Preparation of this accessibility statement